-- 9. In July 2003 the Assembly published a consultation document, 'Changes to School Admissions Procedures', which sought views on general revisions to admissions policy in Wales.
-Responses to that consultation were taken into account in drafting these Regulations. - 10.A further electronic consultation on a new capacity methodology and four sets of Regulations relating to school admission arrangements namely: New School (Admissions) (Wales) Regulations 2006; Education (Objections to Admission Arrangements) (Wales) Regulations 2006; The Education (Determination of Admission Arrangements) (Wales) Regulations 2006 and these Regulations and associated Regulatory Appraisals, took place with all relevant stakeholders between 14 July and 20 October 2005.
-Consultees included: all Local Education Authorities (LEAs) in Wales; Church Diocesan Authorities; Governors of Voluntary Aided and Foundation Schools; Estyn; the Welsh Language Board; the Children's Commissioner and the Council on Tribunals and Secretaries of Professional Organisations in Wales.
-A list of consultees is attached at Annex A.

-11. The majority of respondents did not comment on the Regulations.
-Those who expressed an opinion supported the making of the Regulations, as they judged their introduction would result in a simpler, more flexible process.
-It was therefore not necessary to make amendments to the Regulations as a result of the consultation.
-A summary of consultation response is attached at Annex B.
+- 11. In July 2003 the Assembly published a consultation document 'Changes to School Admissions Procedures', which sought views on general revisions to admissions policy in Wales.
+Responses to that consultation were taken into account in drafting these Regulations. - 12.
+A further electronic consultation on a new capacity methodology and four sets of Regulations relating to school admission arrangements namely: New School (Admission) (Wales) Regulations 2006; Education (Variation of Admission Arrangements) (Wales) Regulations 2006; The Education (Determination of Admission Arrangements) (Wales) Regulations 2006 and these Regulations and associated Regulatory Appraisals, has taken place with all relevant stakeholders between 14 July 2005 and 20 October 2005.
+The document was available in electronic format only.
+Consultees included all Local Education Authorities in Wales, Church Diocesan Authorities, Governors of Voluntary Aided and Foundation Schools, Estyn, the Welsh Language Board, the Children's Commissioner and Secretaries of Professional Organisations in Wales.
+A list of consultees is attached at Annex A. - 13.
+Most respondents to the consultation did not raise issues in relation to these Regulations.
+A few judged the changes to be acceptable, with only one respondent stating that the logistics of giving parents the right to object would increase the administrative burden on admission authorities.
+This, however, is not the case as the extension of the right to object only applies where an admission number is set lower than the capacity of a school suggests, which should occur infrequently.
+The number of cases where parents lodge an objection would consequently be limited.
+Parents currently have the right to object to all changes in a school's standard number, so the change may well reduce the number of instances for objection.
+A summary of the consultation responses is attached at Annex B to the Regulatory Appraisal. - 14.
+It was not necessary to make amendments to the Regulations following consultation.